-SD DOE is also a member of the National Association of State Directors of Migrant Education (NASDME).
+SD DOEparticipates in the National Association of State Directors of Migrant Education (NASDME).
 This association provides the largest platform at their national conference for the migrant program.
 State directors meet to discuss issues affecting migrant students and families.
 More than 170 migrant sessions are held to highlight best practices in migrant programs.